dan096055/git_new/README.md

 The engine currently features a custom arrangement of **"Dark is the Night" (Тёмная ночь)**, demonstrating complex rhythmic structures like triplets and staccato "gates."

 # The engine parses this into raw PCM frequencies and timings

-## Python Windows API Game Engine (v1.1)

-A high-performance, zero-dependency 2D game engine built from scratch using Python and the native Windows API (ctypes).
-This project bypasses high-level libraries like PyGame to interface directly with the Windows Kernel, Graphics Device Interface (GDI), and Multimedia Control Interface (MCI).